rearc-data/data-dag/docs/getting_started.md

   path: 'path/to/file.txt'
 ```

-The same is true of {py:class}`SimpleOperatorFactory` relative to {py:class}`OperatorFactory`.
-In fact, since the above sample code uses both a {py:class}`SimpleOperatorComponent` and a {py:class}`SimpleOperatorFactory`, the entire operator can be defined using a string rather than a full dictionary:
+The same is true of {py:class}`.SimpleOperatorFactory` relative to {py:class}`.OperatorFactory`.
+In fact, since the above sample code uses both a {py:class}`.SimpleOperatorComponent` and a {py:class}`.SimpleOperatorFactory`, the entire operator can be defined using a string rather than a full dictionary:

 ```python
 CheckFileExists.parse_obj('path/to/file.txt')